-Assets and liabilities denominated in foreign currencies are converted into Swiss francs at year-end exchange rates, with the exception of participations, which are reported in Swiss francs at historical exchange rates.
-Income and expenses in foreign currencies are converted into Swiss francs using the exchange rate prevailing at the date of transaction.
+Assets and liabilities denominated in foreign currencies are converted into Swiss franc at year-end exchange rates except for participations and tangible assets, which are maintained in Swiss franc at historical exchange rates.
+Income and expenses in foreign currencies are converted into Swiss franc at average exchange rates for the reporting year.